Pascal-Lohscheidt/build-ai/examples/open-ai-speech-to-speech-example/README.md

 # OpenAI Speech-to-Speech Example

-This example demonstrates how to integrate the `sunken-trove` library with OpenAI's speech capabilities to create a speech-to-speech conversation interface.
+This example demonstrates how to integrate the `build-ai` library with OpenAI's speech capabilities to create a speech-to-speech conversation interface.

 ## Features